The Timing of Sonoluminescence: Introduction

 \section{Introduction}

-Sonoluminescence is the transduction of sound energy into light.
-With current techniques, sonoluminescence is created by focusing powerful sound waves in water or other fluids.
-Small bubbles present in the fluid will glow if the sound field is strong enough and other conditions are appropriate, such as the amount and type of dissolved gas present, and the ambient temperature in the fluid.
+Sonoluminescence is the transformation of sound into light.
+In practice, sonoluminescence is created by focusing powerful sound waves in water or other fluids.
+Small bubbles present in the fluid will glow if the sound field is strong enough, and other conditions are appropriate: such as the amount and type of dissolved gas present and the ambient temperature of the fluid.
 The glow appears continuous to the eye, but in fact is the result of a rapid flashing which occurs once per acoustic cycle.

+A determination of the timing of the sonoluminescence flash in the acoustic cycle is essential to forming a causal picture of the phenomenon.
+That is, to answer the question {\bf ``Why does the bubble glow?"}

+When experimenters first developed the technique to trap a single bubble in an acoustic field, \cite{GaitanThesis}, it became possible to study the time evolution of the expansion and contraction cycle of the bubble wall, and the timing of the sonoluminescence flash with respect to that cycle.
+By observing laser light scattered from a glowing bubble with a photomultiplier tube and oscilloscope, the expansion and contraction of the bubble as a function of time can be recorded with an oscilloscope; the sonoluminescence flash then appears as a narrow spike superimposed on the bouncing bubble pattern.

+What is found is that during the cycle the bubble expands, reaches a maximum radius, then rapidly collapses to a minimum and bounces several times.
+The cycle then repeats.
+The flash occurs only once per cycle, just before the time of the first minimum radius.
+Exactly how close in time to this first minimum is the object of this experimental investigation.

+A series of studies of the timing of the flash in the bubble cycle were published beginning in 1991, \cite{BarberAndPutterman}, \cite{PuttermanMieScattering}, \cite{PuttermanTimeCorrelated}, by one group which claimed that the sonoluminescence flash always occurs within a fraction of a nanosecond of the minimum bubble radius.
+These studies claimed to have sub-nanosecond resolution.
+However, only a handful of actual oscilloscope traces were published by this group showing the sonoluminescence flash and the bubble wall motion on the same trace.
+These claims were backed up by others, \cite{MatulaAndCrum}, \cite{CrumEditor}, \cite{GompfAndEisenmenger}, but those articles do not show oscilloscope traces zoomed-in near the minimum radius.

+These studies that claim to show the flash occurring synchronously with the minimum bubble radius support {\bf the ÔhotÕ paradigm of sonoluminescence: that the violent collapse of the bubble wall is the ultimate cause of the sonoluminescence flash.} In this model, the supersonic collapse of the bubble wall launches a spherically imploding shockwave that heats the gases in the bubble into a short-lived plasma flash.
+According to a numerical model put forward by Greenspan, \cite{Greenspan}, and Wu, \cite{WuSimulation}, the extreme conditions leading to the flash set in less than one tenth of one nanosecond before the minimum bubble radius.
+In other words, the hot theory of sonoluminescence requires the flash to occur nearly synchronously with the time of the first minimum radius.

+Also, studies of the spectrum of the emitted light can be interpreted as supporting this hot paradigm.
+Sonoluminescence produces a continuous spectrum resembling a black body, and numerous studies, \cite{HillerThesis}, \cite{GaitanCalibrated}, show that fits to black body or bremsstrahlung curves imply temperatures in the bubble at the moment of the flash exceeding $10^4$ K, perhaps as high as $10^6$ K.

+Thus it would seem that the case regarding the cause of sonoluminescence is closed: published measurements of the timing and spectrum of sonoluminescence confirm the details of the hot/shockwave paradigm.
+But for one objection: only one group has ever published oscilloscope traces of the flash which are zoomed-in at the nanosecond scale near the minimum radius, and those that have been published are not clear and are not numerous.